AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/shared-access-troubleshooting.md

  1. Switch back to **[!UICONTROL My Account]**.
  1. If it lists only one shared name, that will be the default organization under which your tickets will be opened.

- If you continue to face issues, contact your Adobe Account Team.
+ If you continue to face issues, contact your Adobe account team.
 Specify the name and email associated with your account.

 ## I used shared access but still see my tickets instead of the shared ones

- **Problem:** I'm accessing [https://support.magento.com/hc/us-en/requests|Help Center] using shared access but still see only the tickets belonging to my own account (organization).
-The Commerce Account page shows I'm using the organization's account, which has provided shared access for me, but the organization tickets are still not showing.
+ **Problem:** I'm accessing [Help Center](https://support.magento.com/hc/us-en/requests) using shared access but still see only the tickets belonging to my own account (organization).
+The [!DNL Commerce] Account page shows I'm using the organization's account, which has provided shared access for me, but the organization tickets are still not showing.

  **Possible cause:** Your browser is using the cached content from the Help Center.